-In FY 2013, the District will be cost sharing on a project with the City of Omaha.
+In FY 2014, the District will be cost sharing with the City of Omaha and Savanna Shores SID on dredging projects.

-It is anticipated that other communities will submit additional projects for consideration under this program.
+It is anticipated that other communities will submit additional projects for consideration under this program in the future.

-32. Lower Platte River Corridor Alliance
+33. Lower Platte River Corridor Alliance